nikita206/nikita206.github.io/index.md

 ## About My Project

-We are trying to build an online Python programming  course that is culturally relevant with assignments that are open-ended yet autograded.
-That is, to first create an opened assignment, and then rework it so it can be autograded.
-I will learn how to write autograders and also develop assignments that are attractive to a wide audience.
+We are developing an online Python programming course that is culturally relevant and features open-ended yet autograded assignments.
+The goal is to design assignments that allow for creativity and individual expression while still being assessable through automated grading tools.
+As a member of the research team, my role involves learning how to write autograders for Duke University's Python courses on Coursera and developing engaging assignments that appeal to a diverse audience.
+This is a challenging endeavor since open-ended autograders are not yet widely adopted.

+To achieve this, I will read multiple research papers on open-ended assignments and autograding techniques to identify areas for improvement.
+Additionally, I am enrolled in an introductory research course, UR2PhD, to further enhance my research skills.
+This comprehensive approach will equip me with the knowledge and tools needed to create innovative and effective educational resources.

 [My Final Report](files/finalreport.pdf)